weathersmm/InCheckUPDATE/content/_index.md

   content_right: >
     <p>Intellux AI is transforming how organizations manage their Standard Operating Procedures (SOPs), Standard Operating Guidelines (SOGs), and company handbooks—putting critical, company-specific information directly into your team’s hands to enable smarter, safer, and more autonomous decisions in the workplace.

     <p>Introducing Yoda—a closed-source, fully customizable AI platform tailored exclusively to your organization’s policies and guidelines.
-Pathfinder transforms static, buried documents into an interactive and searchable experience, empowering your team to quickly find answers to your company’s policies, including:</p>
+Yoda transforms static, buried documents into an interactive and searchable experience, empowering your team to quickly find answers to your company’s policies, including:</p>
     <ul>
       <li>Time and Attendance</li>
       <li>Mandatory Reporting</li>